Researched by licensed + unbiased insurance experts. Learn More

 Supporters of essential health benefits contend the benefits are necessary so that people don’t encounter unexpected gaps in their health insurance.
 Advocates say that the existence of these benefits lowers prices for everyone, since health insurance is less expensive overall when it covers everything.
 The AHP model risks everyone paying more for any of the less common services they’ll eventually need.

-According to a study from the Society of Actuaries, 3 to 10 percent of people with individual Obamacare plans will join an AHP if the Executive Order goes into effect.
-Researchers expect that between 13 to 43 percent of self-employed people will choose to join an AHP.
-Additionally, up to 60 percent of people on Obamacare’s catastrophic coverage level may move to AHPs.
+A study from the Society of Actuaries says that 3 to 10 percent of people with individual Obamacare plans would have joined an AHP as a result of the Executive Order.
+Researchers expected that between 13 to 43 percent of self-employed people would have joined an AHP.
+Additionally, up to 60 percent of people on Obamacare’s catastrophic coverage level could have moved to AHPs.

 How Can I Enroll in an Association Health Plan?

-The changes that will make association health plans easier to join have not been finalized yet.
-Once the rules are in place, insurance markets will take time to get up and running.
+The changes that will make association health plans easier to join have only recently been finalized.
+Now that the rules are in place, insurance markets will take time to get up and running.